What is delegation?

 The UpperOut class adds a write() method that converts the argument string to uppercase, before calling the corresponding method on the self._outfile object.
 All other methods are delegated directly to the self._outfile object, via the __getattr__ method.

-See the language reference for more information about controlling attribute access.
+for more information about controlling attribute access.

 Note that for more general cases delegation can get trickier.
 When attributes must be set as well as retrieved, the class must define a __setattr__ method too, and it must do so carefully.
 The basic implementation of __setattr__ is roughly equivalent to the following: